-Analysis: The DRC considered the application at their September 2023 meeting and recommended to transmit to PUD with concept plan. (see Attachment B).
-Thus, this submittal is being processed as if it meets this requirement.
+Analysis: The DRC considered the application at their January 22nd, 2024 meeting and recommended to transmit the PUD with conceptual plan; Thus, is consistent.

 4. LDC Section 4.2.31.F.(4)(a) requires the final development plan (either entire project or phase), submission, shall include but not be limited to, a master plan, a major site plan, improvement plan, a preliminary plat and/or final plat, as deemed necessary for the specific project.